AjinkyaGhatol/calculator-behavior-2/addition.md

 ## Scenario: plus is pressed multiple times by user

-  Given Calculator is turned on by user.
+  Given user has turned on calculator.

   When I type in number and I press more than once
   Then calculator will consider single plus.